0xCompute/rubidity/programming-ethscriptions/sub1k.md

-To setup and build the SQL schema / tables and insert (& update) all database records let's use the ethcriptions sqlite database helpers & machinery, that is, the [scribelite gem](../scribelite).
+To setup and build the SQL schema / tables and insert (& update) all database records let's use the ethscriptions sqlite database helpers & machinery, that is, the [scribelite gem](../scribelite).

 Let's get started: